kura52/sushi-browser/README.md

 ```

 # New Features

+#### New function(v0.50)
+- Added VPN function (Windows only).
+We are using the VPN Gate service and connect with MS-SSTP VPN.
+(It is a true VPN which is not a multiple proxy.)
+- Added function to extract audio from video (using ffmpeg)
+- Reduce download file size (initial launch after installation is slightly late)
+- Fixed Issue #9 on MacOS(Command-scroll wheel to zoom is making my page all sorts of crazy sizes)
+- Fixed Issue #10 on MacOS (Copy doesn't work on Mac OS)

 #### New function(v0.40)
 - The function to send and play URL to the external media player (such as VLC Media Player etc.) was added.